bsc-william-taylor/computing-honours-project/README.md

-# RasterJs
+# Compute Js

 My honours project for the final year of my course.

 ## Folders

- * Raster.Documents - Documents required for the honours project.
+ * Compute.Documents - Documents required for the honours project.
- * Raster.Samples   - Example code and tests for the platform
+ * Compute.Samples   - Example code and tests for the platform
- * Raster.Modules   - JavaScript modules which call native C++ methods
+ * Compute.Modules   - JavaScript modules which call native C++ methods
- * Raster.Core      - Core classes and functions for the platform
+ * Compute.Core      - Core classes and functions for the platform
- * Raster           - Application which bootstraps Raster.
+ * Compute           - Application which bootstraps Compute.